-As a driving instructor one of the most common questions I get from learner drivers and their supervising drivers relates to Roundabout Rules NSW.
-The Questions relating to roundabouts can be grouped into two broad categories.
+As a safer course driving instructor one of the most common questions I get from learner drivers and their supervising drivers relates to Roundabout Rules for NSW.
+The questions relating to roundabouts can be grouped into two broad categories.

 - How do you indicate at roundabouts and

-Learner drivers and their supervising drivers seem to believe that their are different rules at roundabouts depending on the size of the roundabout.
-This is not correct there is only one set of rules for roundabouts in New South Wales.
+Learner drivers and their supervising drivers seem to believe that there are different rules at roundabouts depending on the size of the roundabout.
+This is not correct.
+There is only one set of rules for roundabouts in New South Wales.
 The road rules do not change depending on the size of the roundabout.
 New South Wales only has one set of road rules.

 Tips for Navigating Roundabouts